-This recipe has tradition.
+This recipe has tradition, the Pichelsteiner Bavarian Stew.
 It is one of the popular soup or stew (Eintopf) recipes from Germany, and this one is from Bavaria.
-It is very easy to do: Cut all ingredients in small pieces, mix them in a big pot, and let it cook.
+It is very easy to do: Cut all ingredients in small pieces, mix them in a big pot, and let cook.
 Everything will boil nicely until it is done.
 This recipe has also a history which can be traced back more than a 100 hundred years.

-In the little village Grattersdorf in the Bavarian Forest there was the Gasthaus of the lady “Auguste Winkler” who is to be said the founder of this recipe.
+In the little village of Grattersdorf deep in the Bavarian Forest, there was the Gasthaus (inn) of the lady “Auguste Winkler” who is to be said the originator of this recipe.
 It was named after the “Büchelstein”, a mountain of 832 m height, where on a nearby meadow, a yearly fest was celebrated.
 Supposedly the Eintopf was created for that special fest.
-It was ideal for outside cooking, easy to do, and because it was so delicous, it became very popular.
+It was ideal for outside cooking, easy to do, and because it was so delicious, it became very popular.
 So at first it was the Büchelsteiner stew, and developed time after time as the letter “ü” changed to “i” to the Pichelsteiner.

-2-4 tbsp lard
+2-4 tbsp lard or clarified butter

-1/2 pound boneless shoulder of lamb
+1/2 pound of each:

-2 cups cold water
+2.5 cups cold water

 2 cups carrots

-1/2 cup green peas (fresh or frozen)
+1/2 cup of each: kohlrabi, green peas (fresh or frozen), chopped onions

-black pepper, salt
+black pepper, salt to taste

 3 medium sized potatoes